1Jawahir-Ali/Programming-Fundamentals-Programs-C-./README.md

 - 🌱 I’m studying in the University of Azad Jammu and Kashmir, Muzaffarabad.
 <br>
-- 👯 I’m looking to collaborate on project of C++.
+- 👯 I’m looking to collaborate fot the project of C++.
 <br>

 - 💬 You can ask me about this repository.